Wawavoun/Amstrad-CPC-FPU-board/Software/README.md

 There is some warnings about double definitions but works well...

-Inspired for the job of ratboy666 here : https://github.com/ratboy666/apu
+Inspired from the job of ratboy666 here : https://github.com/ratboy666/apu